For assistance while riding, call (541) 663-7324..

 The two tiers of this falls can be seen from the bridge crossing at Sheppards Dell State Park.
 The lower falls is a horsetail formation and the upper falls is a plunge formation.

-Ride 1.2 miles to Latourell Falls.
+Ride 1.2 miles West to Latourell Falls.
 Park bikes in bike rack centrally located on sidewalk.

 Stop Six